Kiiras: Pre-debut and introduction

-2025–present: Debut with "Kill Ma Bo$$"
+2025–present: Debut with Kill Ma Bo$$

 Kiiras debuted on May 29, 2025, with the release of the digital single "Kill Ma Bo$$".
 In promotion of their debut, the group performed the single on music shows including Mnet's M Countdown, KBS2's Music Bank, MBC's Show!
 Music Core, and SBS's Inkigayo.
 Their debut EP of the same name was released on June 9, and their debut showcase was conducted at the Ilchi Art Hall on the same day.
-Kiiras' first single, "Bang Bang!", will be released on November 14.
+On November 14, they released their first physical single "Bang Bang!".
+A Christmas special single, "Kiirasmas", will be released on December 8.

 Artistry

-Kiiras's debut concept incorporated the features of American country music genres, and the debut single "Kill Ma Boss" also explored the combination of R&B and hip-hop.
-Upon the release of "Kill Ma Boss", early reviews of the track was mostly positive towards the concept.
+Kiiras's debut concept incorporated the features of American country music genres, and the debut single "Kill Ma Bo$$" also explored the combination of R&B and hip-hop.
+Upon the release of "Kill Ma Bo$$", early reviews of the track was mostly positive towards the concept.